 - If required, add engine oil to the engine.
 Refer to Adding engine oil in this chapter. - Do not overfill the engine with oil.
-Oil levels above the MAX mark or upper hole may cause engine damage.
+Oil levels above the upper hole or upper mark may cause engine damage.
 If the engine is overfilled, some oil must be removed from the engine by an authorized dealer. - 7.
 Put the dipstick back in and ensure it is fully seated.